openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 Last part (to do): drop eventlet
 --------------------------------

-Replace aiogreen event loop with trollius event loop, drop aiogreen and drop eventlet at the end.
+Replace aioeventlet event loop with trollius event loop, drop aioeventlet and drop eventlet at the end.

 This change will be done on applications one by one.
 This is no need to port